Common questions buyers ask: What is your delivery rate? Can I reach any customer, on any network?

 Restrictions and regulations are applied for different reasons.
 For example, some legislation permits certain content, like political or religious.
 Other rules limit the timeframe of delivering business-related messages.
 In Brazil, using SIM Boxes for A2P messaging is considered as a federal crime.

-ask: Is the data protected?
+Common questions buyers ask: Is the data protected?
 How are you using the data?